Citi is an advertising partner

 Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is another well-known travel rewards card that’s often compared to the Capital One Venture Rewards Credit Card.
 Also carrying a $95 annual fee, its miles-earning potential is concentrated on specific categories instead.
-You can earn 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
+You can earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.

 While the Capital One Venture Rewards Credit Card has a better rewards rate overall, you’ll receive 25% more value when you book travel through Chase Ultimate Rewards — which could make up the difference for the Chase Sapphire Preferred® Card.
 This card also wins in terms of loyalty partners — at a 1:1 ratio, your points transfer at a higher rate.